-Airspace modernization can potentially deliver European consumers ε 32 billion of welfare benefits in 2035, compared to a scenario in which no further airspace modernization would take place.
-The total present value of airspace modernization over the period 2015-2035 period accumulates to ε 126 billion.
-Consumer benefits increase to ε 43 billion in 2035 if also remaining airport infrastructure capacity constraints would be addressed, with a total present value of ε 153 billion over the period 2015-2035.
+Airspace modernization can potentially deliver European consumers $\in 32$ billion of welfare benefits in 2035, compared to a scenario in which no further airspace modernization would take place.
+The total present value of airspace modernization over the period 2015-2035 period accumulates to $\in 126$ billion.
+Consumer benefits increase to $\in 43$ billion in 2035 if also remaining airport infrastructure capacity constraints are addressed, with a total present value of $\in 153$ billion over the period 2015-2035.